Barbapulpe/xmpp-ap-bridge/README.md

 Click on the button **Send**, you will be presented with three lines at the top which **must be kept secret**: "Application ID", "Secret" and "Your access token".

-Make a note of this **Access token**, you will require it to configre the backend just after.
+Make a note of this **Access token**, you will require it to configure the backend just after.
+You should no longer need to login interactively to this account.

 ### XMPP bot

 You also need to create a bot account on a XMPP server.
 Apply to register an account, making sure bot accounts are allowed by the server moderation, using a very long and complex password.

+If you want to keep consistency with other bots deployed using XMPP/AP Bridge, you could give it the JID `ap_bridge@example.im`, and use the avatar profile (vCard) and banner (if you use a client which provides such a feature, e.g. Movim) present in the `assets/` subdirectory.

-Update the profile to your liking, and make a note of this password, you will require it to configre the backend just after.
+Update the profile to your liking, and make a note of this password, you will require it to configure the backend just after.
+You should no longer need to login interactively to this account.

 ## Configuration

 ### Environment variables

 You can use environment variables for locating the configuration file and for the bot accounts credentials.
-These can be set in the .env file, and if storing credentials, permissions should be restricted with `chmod 600 .env` whilst deleting unused lines in the .env file.
+These can be set in the `.env` file, and if storing credentials, permissions should be restricted with `chmod 600 .env` whilst deleting unused lines in the `.env` file.

 | Environment variable | Details |
 | --- | --- |